Survey Results - Trainee feedback on Travers Smith LLP

 The firm: City law firm Travers Smith advises on a broad range of corporate matters and is widely respected for its finance expertise.
 The firm counts publicly-listed and private companies, financial institutions, private equity firms and other businesses among its clients.
 A second office in Paris practising exclusively English law is also part of Travers Smith’s network.

-Departments to date: Corporate finance and commercial, IP and technology
+Departments to date: Funds and Finance

 About the firm

 Managing partner: Edmund Reed

 Other offices: Paris

 Who we are: It is not just law at Travers Smith.
 We treat our clients’ business as our business, their dispute as our dispute, their challenges as ours.

 We act for publicly listed and private companies, private equity and financial sponsors, and other business enterprises involved in large and complex UK and cross-border matters, transactions and disputes.

 Our clients know that, wherever in the world they or their ambitions lie, we will work as one of their team to get things done.
 And they know that we will do so in a straight-talking, thoughtful and open way.

 Diversity and independence of thought are key to our success.
 We know each other well and we know that we get the best results when we act as a team – not just within our individual departments, but right across our firm where we welcome views from everyone.